GDGKuwait/knet-jsp-demo/README.md

-# knet-jsp-demo
+# JSP Integration Demo

-This is the demo integration kit provided by KNET for JSP
+This is the demo integration kit provided by KNET for JSP.

+It provides a sample cart implementation that shows all the components that need to be implemented for successful validation of your application.

+Provided as-is.